yashwant1810/Python_Automation/EmailBot/readme.md

 - **Plug and Run**

 ## **Prerequisites**

 - Python 3.x
+- Go to your google account and generate an app password for your account (16 bit string)
 - Required Python libraries (watchdog, ssl, mimetypes & certifi)
   ```bash
   pip install watchdog